obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 - ``group by function task.tags``
   - Like "group by tags" except that tasks with no tags have no heading instead of "(No tags)".
 - ``group by function task.tags.join(", ")``
   - Tasks with multiple tags are listed once, with a heading that combines all the tags.
-Separating with commas means the tags are clickable in the headings.
+  - Separating with commas means the tags are clickable in the headings.
 - ``group by function task.tags.sort().join(", ")``
-  - Tasks with multiple tags are listed once, with a heading that combines all the tags.
-  - Sorting the tags first ensures that the final headings are independent of order of tags in the tasks.
+  - As above, but sorting the tags first ensures that the final headings are independent of order of tags in the tasks..
-  - Separating with commas means the tags are clickable in the headings.
 - ``group by function task.tags.filter( (tag) => tag.includes("#context/") )``
   - Only create headings for tags that contain "#context/".
 - ``group by function task.tags.filter( (tag) => ! tag.includes("#tag") )``